ajinkya48765/Docker-Project---Operations-Repo/README.md

    * as you can see along with volume I have also used network as my personel network which I have created earlier.

    ## 11. Docker Compose :
+   * Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application’s services.
+     * Start, stop, and rebuild services
+     * View the status of running services
+     * Stream the log output of running services
+     * Run a one-off command on a service
+   * We have to create file docker-compose.yml this name should always be same.
+   * Then we have some more options like in one click we can build whole infrastructure using `docker-compose up` command.
+   * To stop services temporary we have `docker-compose stop`
+   * To start stopped services we have `docker-compose start`
+   * To destroy whole infrastructure we have `docker-compose down`